Geneva Declaration (1918): Repudiation of the agreement

 Address of the delegation of the National Council of the State of Slovenes, Croats and Serbs to the Prince Regent Alexander.

 Pašić notified the Prince Regent Alexander and the finance minister Stojan Protić about the course and results of the talks by telegraph on 7 November.
 In the telegram, Pašić asked the Prince Regent to recognise the National Council as agreed by him.
 Protić reported back consent with Pašić's acceptance of the Trumbić's proposal on behalf of the Government on 10 November, adding that the Prince Regent will certainly approve.
 On 11 November, Protić received another telegram – sent by Pašić on 9 November.
 Shortly afterwards, Protić rescinded his approval for the Geneva Declaration.

 In the second telegram, Pašić specified little additional information expanding on his initial message, but he complained that other conference participants exhibited inadequate trust in him and incorrectly claimed that the common ministers would swear oaths to both the king and the National Council.
 Pašić concluded his message with a note that he turns attention to the Prince Regent that he may use his prerogative and look for other advisors and ministers.
 Protić understood this as a cryptic instruction to the government to resign – which he did on 12 November.
-According to Sabrina P. Ramet, Pašić was compelled by the Prince Regent to resign, while Ivo Banac assessed acceptance of the declaration and subsequent resignation as Pašić's tactic designed to commit the National Council and the Yugoslav Committee to speedy unification while relying on Pribičević to undermine Korošec's authority.
+According to Sabrina P. Ramet, Pašić was compelled by the Prince Regent to resign, while Ivo Banac assessed acceptance of the declaration and subsequent resignation as Pašić's tactic designed to commit the National Council and the Yugoslav Committee to speedy unification while relying on Pribićević to undermine Korošec's authority.
 In his reply to Pašić, Protić wrote he thought it inappropriate for ministers to swear oath to anyone except the king and that he understood the role of the common government differently from the initial message and that the second message clarified it to him – even though the second telegram contained very little relevant new information.
-In his message Protić wrote that further negotiations with Trumbić and Korošec were not acceptable and informed Pašić there were others in the State of Slovenes, Croats and Serbs who disagreed with Trumbić, referring to Pribičević and his HSK having greatest influence in the National Council.
-On 25 November, Pribičević informed Pašić by telegraph that he did not feel bound by the Geneva Declaration.
+In his message Protić wrote that further negotiations with Trumbić and Korošec were not acceptable and informed Pašić there were others in the State of Slovenes, Croats and Serbs who disagreed with Trumbić, referring to Pribićević and his HSK having greatest influence in the National Council.
+On 25 November, Pribićević informed Pašić by telegraph that he did not feel bound by the Geneva Declaration.

 On 14 November, Pašić informed Trumbić and Korošec that the solution agreed upon by them in Geneva was rejected by the Serbian government and by the Prince Regent because the war cabinet would not swear an oath to the Serbian king, and it would not answer to him.
 Pašić offered them a single government for the entire country, or a committee attached to the Serbian government.
 Korošec and Trumbić protested, but they were incapable of preserving the Geneva Declaration.
 The Serbian opposition abandoned Trumbić and negotiated with Pašić establishment of a coalition government on 16 November.